JHHXYZ/Abgabe/README.md

 ### Django-App
 1. Download the "django_app" folder and unpack it
 1. Open the folder in your IDE
-1. Try to run manage.py (You will most likely get an error because of missing packages)
+1. Try to run manage.py in windows powershell (You will most likely get an error because of missing packages)
     1. Repeat until manage.py works: Try to run the app, see which packages are missing and install all missing packages

 * Login for /admin = Username: "admin"; password="heuteistmontag"